ShegunIfabi/Palmoria-Group-HR-Analysis/README.md

 Since the Company has not been able to meet the requirement of $90,000 monthly, they are trying their best to implement a bonus system to encourage well-rated employees.
 The total amount allocated for the bonus is $1,94M.
 The total potential amount to be paid is $63,7M annually.

+### Recommendations
+- Correcting the gender pay gap across departments.
+- Allowing everybody to disclose their gender by  creating a peaceful and safe environment.
+- Ensuring the regulations are respected by increasing staff salary to $90,000.
+- Fostering gender balance and cultivating oneness.